THE TWILIGHT YEARS

 The 1st century BC saw the end of the Roman Republic and its transformation into the Empire.
 In the final decades, the Republic hadn’t been a republic at all anymore.
 All power had been practically vested in the hands of extremely powerful men commanding the wealth of entire kingdoms-turned-provinces – Pompey, Caesar, Crassus, Mark Antony, Octavian.
 When Caesar wished to become a dictator for life he was simply calling things by their true name.

 Despite this reality in which all power was vested outside the old institutions, the old institutions continued to appear as if functioning: The Senate continued its meetings, the various assemblies and committees continued to be summoned, and tribunes of the people continued to be elected.
-These old forms would continue to hover about light ghosts for a very long time.
+These old forms would continue to hover about like ghostly lights for a very long time.

 The last centuries of Byzantium are another example.
 The Byzantine Empire was fast becoming anything but an empire.
 Paying tribute to various overlords and incapable of retaining its territory, by the 15th century it had practically become no more than a large city-state.
 Yet here as well all the forms of old, of the empire, had endured – an emperor, imperial protocols, vicious battles for succession, pomp and circumstance.